6. Interceptors

 Based on above example you already know how to use local interceptos.
 That's it,

-.
+you just add them to action meta.
 For global interceptors, you just need to pass

-them to handleRequests
+them to handleRequests:

 import axios from 'axios';import { handleRequests } from '@redux-requests/core';import { createDriver } from '@redux-requests/axios';